rsdc2/syntax-treebank-annotator/README.md

 At present the annotator does not read the ```@insertion_id``` attribute in an Arethusa XML file; the insertion position is simply the linear order in the XML file.

+### Sentence, token and filesize limits

+At present the annotator is only able to handle files with:

+- a maximum total of 2000 sentences
+- a maximum total of 800 tokens
+- a maximum of 270 tokens per sentence
+- a maximum filesize of 50KB

 ## Dependencies
 The syntax treebank annotator was written in [TypeScript](https://www.typescriptlang.org/) ([Apache 2.0](https://github.com/microsoft/TypeScript/blob/main/LICENSE.txt)) and uses: